 - National conference attendance OR resource money for computers, tablets, books, study materials or exam fees: $1250

-- Affordable insurance for self or family - including partners and dependent children, biological or otherwise: health, dental, vision
+- Affordable insurance for self or family - including spouses and dependent children, biological or otherwise: health, dental, vision

 - Meal cards for cafeteria and coffee shop: $800